WebOrigami/japan-hike-ebook/ReadMe.md

 ![Diagram of the files in the sample EPUB book](diagram.svg)

-To create a readable ebook, that virtual tree of files is compressed into ZIP format and saved as an `.epub` file.
+To create a readable ebook, the Origami [epub extension](https://github.com/WebOrigami/extensions/tree/main/epub) compresses the virtual tree of files into EPUB format, essentially a ZIP file with a known structure.

 ## Rebuilding the ebook